simonmichael/hledger/shell-completion/README.md

 - commands and generic options
 - command-specific options
-- account names (but not yet for files named by --file)
+- account names from journal files (but not yet for files named by --file)
 - filenames for options that take a filename as argument

 Installation